Salary Survey 2020: An all-new Salary Survey 75

 (No, we aren’t implying that everyone who has Certification A can expect to make Salary B from Employer C straight out of the testing center.
 As touched on above, there are many factors that determine salary, and the presence or absence of a particular credential on your résumé is only one of them.
 It sure is a fun one to talk about, though, right?)

-We hope you enjoy looking the numbers over, and we hope that you’ll come back for more.
-This here is merely the tip of the iceberg.
+We hope you enjoy looking over the numbers, and we hope that you’ll come back for more.
+Making a list of 75 certs is merely the tip of the iceberg.
 Stick around and you’ll find out a whole lot more in the coming weeks and months.
 For now, feast your eyes on this: